 When you make that call, don’t take no for an answer.
 Sometimes they just want to see how far you’ll go, because if you are easily discouraged by their “no”, then it saves them money.
 Be pleasant, but be firm.
 Don’t talk from a position of weakness.

-For example: “I was wondering if maybe you could give me a lower interest rate?”
+For example: If you say “I was wondering if maybe you could give me a lower interest rate?”, that is probably not going to work.
 Speak from a position of strength: “I want you to give me a lower interest rate and eliminate the annual fee on my credit card.
 If you can’t do that, I’ll be floating my balance to another credit card with a lower interest rate.”
 If you sound passive and unconfident, they will roll right over you.

 You might even want to practice the call beforehand, rehearsing what you’ll say and how you’ll say it.
 Of course, this technique may not work every single time, depending on your payment history and other factors. but if you’re firm and insist upon getting what you called for, you’ll find that it works quite often.
-This phone call might be a long one because they will put you on hold multiple times and even try to sell you alternate products.
+You should understand that this phone call might be a long one because they will put you on hold multiple times and even try to sell you alternate products.

 Let Me Know How You Did!